 Official transcripts are released only if all financial obligations are satisfied and the student has signed a written request authorizing the release of the transcript.
-Requests should be addressed to the registrar's office.
-Faxed requests may be accepted if signed by the student.
-There is no charge for issuing transcripts.
+The easiest and most economical method for receiving transcripts is to go to www. iwantmytranscript.com, register as an NBC student/alum, and submit the request on that site.
+Requests will also be accepted by mail and should be addressed to the registrar's office.
+Faxed requests will be accepted if signed by the student.
+There is a fee for issuing transcripts.